GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/jdbc.md

 jdbc:sqlserver://localhost;databaseName=<DATABASE_NAME>;socketFactoryClass=com.google.cloud.sql.sqlserver.SocketFactory;socketFactoryConstructorArg=<INSTANCE_CONNECTION_NAME>;user=<USER_NAME>;password=<PASSWORD>
 ```

-Note: The host portion of the JDBC URL is currently unused, and has no effect on the connection process.
+**Note:** The host portion of the JDBC URL is currently unused, and has no effect on the connection process.
 The SocketFactory will get your instances IP address based on the provided `socketFactoryConstructorArg` arg.

 ### Specifying IP Types

-"The `ipTypes` argument is used to specify a preferred order of IP types used
+The `ipTypes` argument is used to specify a preferred order of IP types used
 to connect via a comma delimited list.
 For example, `ipTypes=PUBLIC,PRIVATE`
 will use the instance's Public IP if it exists, otherwise private.
 The
 value `ipTypes=PRIVATE` will force the Cloud SQL instance to connect via